Javascript is not enabled.

 Experts recommend cleaning your cooktop after every use — or as often as possible — so spills don’t harden.
 Wipe it down weekly.

 The cleaning process and products used depend on the type of cooktop.
-Soapy warm water or baking-soda paste works on most surfaces, including drip pans, electric coils and gas grates, Holdefehr says.
+Soapy warm water or baking soda paste works on most surfaces, including drip pans, electric coils and gas grates, Holdefehr says.
 Wipe well, leaving no residue.

 When it comes to cleaning, a little effort goes a long way.
 The more your get into the habit of regular cleaning, the longer you can go between deep cleans.
 And a brighter oven and stovetop make for an inviting kitchen and a welcome place to create delicious meals.

-Join AARP for Members Only Access
+Discover AARP Members Only Access

 Already a Member?